stat4701/edav/exploratory_data_analysis_and_visualization_course_notes.md

-Notes: Maybe hunt down the CartoDB error, why it doesn't show up in chart
+Notes: Maybe hunt down the CartoDB error, why it doesn't show up in chart.
+OpenRegine and GeoJSON and Leaflet not showing up.

 ##20150120